Climate Change Working Group

 Tasks and responsibilities

-The Climate Change Panel (CCP) exists as a consultative forum, to provide advice and directional guidance on the climate, ecological and environmental sustainability agenda across The Highland Council’s estate, including its schools, non-domestic properties, services, and other areas within its realm of wider influence, and to support efforts to reduce emissions across the wider Highland area.
+The Climate Change Working Group (CCWG) exists as a consultative forum, to provide advice and directional guidance on the climate, ecological and environmental sustainability agenda across The Highland Council’s estate, including its schools, non-domestic properties, services, and other areas within its realm of wider influence, and to support efforts to reduce emissions across the wider Highland area.
 This includes the following specific functions:

 1. To support and champion Highland’s high-quality environment, biodiversity, air, land, water, food products and renewable energy resources to bring appropriate commercial opportunities, maximise income whilst raising awareness of the need to protect and enhance our critical environmental assets.